youmna-khan/sorting/README.md

 1. Binary Sort
 2. Merge Sort
 3. Binary Tree Sort
+4. Insertion Sort

-user can choose the appropriate algorithm by pressing the appropriate number.
+User can choose the appropriate algorithm by pressing the appropriate number.
 The application then ask user to enter number of elements to sort.The system will generate a list of random numbers of the specified length.